Holy Cross Health is a not-for-profit entity that operates for one purpose: to further our healing ministry. We do this by:

 - Providing a range of special benefits to the community, such as programs to manage care for persons with chronic diseases, health education and disease prevention initiatives, outreach for the elderly, and care for persons who are poor or uninsured.

 Our commitment bears great responsibility to be accountable to many groups and individuals — including those who grant us tax exemption because of our status as a “charitable, community-oriented organization.”
-Without this exemption, Holy Cross Hospital could not continue to deliver the same level of community benefits that are so important and necessary.
+Without this exemption, Holy Cross Health could not continue to deliver the same level of community benefits that are so important and necessary.

 The federal government recently ruled that health care entities like ours report their community benefit programs.
 This includes a wide array of activities and services that need to be categorized and explained – in detail – on the IRS form called “990 Schedule H.” This document requires us to report information on: